w3f/Grants-Program/sator.md

 Sator infrastructure focuses on solving friction for content rights holders and audiences to align interests and benefit from Polkadot in-app wallet functionality.
 It is important to create this solution to actually onboard content fully to web3 ownership models especially in the case of large slates of content.

+An NFT marketplace focused on three key areas: interoperability, privacy, and usability.
+Our core goal is to give users a place to buy, sell, trade, and view all of their NFTs in a single, safe space.
+We believe that our attention to detail on the frontend will make a huge difference to non-native users and our privacy optionality will retain power users.

 ### Project Details